normandyxo/uvita-runs/_drafts/returning-to-work-after-ankle-surgery.md

 ## Misc
 **1. Have an escape plan**

   Be prepared in case you feel ill, or uncomfortable and need to go home early.
+On my first day back, my foot started to hurt 1 hour before my usual quitting time.
+It was most likely irritated due to the increase activity of the day.
+I was able to leave early and get back home to my comfortable spot.

 **2. Ask if you can work from home**

   The ability to work from home is something that more and more workplaces are adopting.
 If you have the opportunity to, it will be a good idea work from home a couple of days a week.
-If you have a follow appointment with your doctor, I recommend that you work from home that day to minimize the number of trips for that day.
+For example, I work home from on the days I have follow up appointments with the doctor to minimize the number of trips for that day.